 Idaho law differentiates between modular homes and manufactured homes.
 The main difference is that manufactured homes are built to HUD standards, whereas modular homes are built to state codes.
 Most tiny homes in Idaho with permanent foundations are treated as modular homes.
 Site-built homes are treated like other dwellings under the building code.

-For both manufactured and modular homes, you’ll need a foundation permit and permits for all on-site work (electrical, plumbing, mechanical, etc.).
+For manufactured and modular homes, you’ll need a foundation permit and permits for all on-site work (electrical, plumbing, mechanical, etc.).
 Manufactured homes also require an installation permit.

 You can learn more about the laws on the DBS Manufactured Housing Page.